-Additionally, effective January 1, 2015, Assembly Bill 1806 provides certain graduation exemptions for homeless students who transfer schools after the 2nd year of high school.
+Additionally, effective January 1, 2015, Education Code Section 51225.1 provides certain graduation exemptions for homeless students who transfer schools after the second year of high school.
 Eligible students shall be notified of their eligibility to be exempt from coursework and other requirements adopted by the governing board of the school district that are in addition to the statewide coursework requirements.
-The bill also extends to homeless students an existing provision requiring coursework completed while attending another school to be issued full or partial credit.
-The bill further indicates that the district homeless liaison should be notified of expulsion recommendations and invited to any IEP's where an expulsion determination is made.
+The law also extends to homeless students an existing provision requiring coursework completed while attending another school to be issued full or partial credit.
+The law further indicates that the district homeless liaison should be notified of expulsion recommendations and invited to any IEP's where an expulsion determination is made.

 If a dispute arises over school selection or enrollment, the school must immediately enroll the student in the school where enrollment is sought pending the final resolution of the dispute.
 The parent/guardian/unaccompanied youth has the right to dispute the school's decision.
-For further information regarding the Dispute Resolution process, please contact the SHHS Pupil Services Homeless Education Program at (213) 202-7581.
+For further information regarding the Dispute Resolution process, please contact the Homeless Education Program at (213) 202-7581.